dszakallas/profile/src/_posts/2022-01-29-targeting-multiple-spark-versions-with-sbt-projectmatrix.md

   .settings(commonSettings: _*)
 ```

-Notice the use of `projectMatrix` instead of `project` on the penultimate line.
+Notice the use of `projectMatrix` instead of `project` in the last statement.
 This way we configure a [ProjectMatrix](https://github.com/sbt/sbt-projectmatrix/blob/v0.9.0/src/main/scala/sbt/internal/ProjectMatrix.scala#L26) instead of a `Project`.
-Also, using `file(".")` wouldn't work because the matrix contained multiple subprojects after matrix rows had been added.
+Also, using `file(".")` wouldn't work because the matrix contained multiple subprojects after adding rows to it.

 To target different Spark versions, we have to create a `VirtualAxis` for it.
 The targeted Spark versions will be the axis values (rows).
 Let's put the source in `project/Build.scala`: